AZZEDDINE75/AZZEDDINE75/README.md

 - 👋 Hi, I’m @AZZEDDINE75
-- 👀 I’m interested in Web development and cyber security
+- 👀 I’m interested in Web development and artificial intelligence
 - 🌱 I’m currently learning Web technologies
 - 💞️ I’m looking to collaborate on Google
 - 📫 How to reach me in WhatsApp